This page has been machine-translated from the original page.

 ExceptionFlags: 00000000

-# Stack callback at exception occurrence is recorded
+# The call stack at the time of the exception is recorded

 STACK_TEXT